patricktran/disney-plus-clone/README.md

 <br /><br />
 Therefore, I took the challenge of creating a Disney Plus clone to sharpen my skill sets, practice reverse engineering, showcase the latest ReactJS tech, and to “flex” a little and have some fun.
 <br /><br />

+> Yes, this is an actual screenshot from my Display Plus clone app!

 ![screenshot](/disney-plus-clone-main.png?raw=true)

 ### Learnings